How do I access a copy of a thesis/dissertation online through the Leatherby Libraries?

 To locate the full text of a thesis/dissertation, you will want to search the ProQuest Dissertations & Theses Global database.

-Begin at the Library’s homepage, locate the “Databases (search for articles)” area at the bottom of the page, and click the “General Databases” link.
+Begin at the Library’s homepage, locate the “Search Database A-Z List” area at the bottom of the page, and click the “General Databases” link.

-At the “Electronic Resources” page, locate “ProQuest Dissertations & Theses Global - ProQuest” and click “Connect.”
+At the “Electronic Resources” page, click on "P," then locate “ProQuest Dissertations & Theses Global - ProQuest” and click on the link.
 You will be prompted to enter your Chapman or Brandman username and password.

 Searching for a Thesis/Dissertation on Your Topic